anthony-poon/icinga-network-report/README.md

 - src
   - AppBundle
     - Command
+      - GetDataFromIdo => Symfony cli command that query data from Icinga2
       - CurlUploadCommand.php => a PHP script that will upload the xlsx report via HTTP to my private server using cURL
       - EmailCommand.php => PHP script that is run by crontab to email every 10:00 PM
     - Controller